Binud/multi/README.md

-# This is a download manager using multithread.
-We have to create a folder named "savefile".
+# Multithread download.
+You have to create a "savefile" folder.